TabbyML/tabby/website/blog/2024-03-19-deploy-tabby-with-replicas-behind-reverse-proxy/index.md

       - "8080:8080"
 ```

 Note that we have two worker nodes, and we are using the same model for both of them, with each assigned to a different GPU (0 and 1, respectively).
-If you have more GPUs, you can add more worker nodes and assign them to the available GPUs.
+If you have more GPUs, you can add more worker nodes and assign them to the available GPUs (remember to update the `Caddyfile` accordingly!).

 ## Step 4: Starting the Services